mathisgerdes/flutter-webview-tests/README.md

-# Test 5
+# Test 6
-Tests: evaluate javascript.
+Tests: javascript channels.

 ## Expected
-The app should show gray background and the text "Hello", as well as a floating button.
-If the floating button is pressed, the text `Response: {"message":"hello"}` should appear.
+The app should now show a button saying "show snackbar".
+If pressed, a snackbar reading "hello" should appear.

 ## On Failure
 Try re-installing the app.
 Maybe the assets added in this step were not properly synchronized.

 Inspect the logs for any javascript errors thrown.

-In `lib/main.dart` replace `loadData();` with `alert("hello")`.
-Now instead of the text an alert should appear.
-If this also doesn't work, there is a problem with forced evaluation of javascript code.